mmm111mmm/inacityinthefuture/bornforthe7th.md

 In this program we printed some data.
 We printed a string.

-## Logic

-Logic is instructions.

-An example of logic is this:

-* If you are late for work in the morning, you run to the u-bahn.
-Otherwise, if you are not late for work, you walk to the u-bahn.

-We will look at logic next lesson.

 ## A data type

-Java can use many different kinds of data.
+Java can use different kinds of data.
 These different kinds are called **types**.

 We already know one type: a string.